 Remain campaigners are in a state of shock.
 Among them, David Lammy strikes a particularly panicky response by suggesting that Parliament should overturn the referendum result.
 Meanwhile, Tim Farron speaks up for liberal England, saying he’s ‘angry and disappointed’ with the vote to leave.

 Former British cabinet minister Baron Hill of Oareford hands in his notice as the EU Commissioner for economic stability.

 In the best and most succinct analysis of Britain’s problems with Europe, Peter Hennessy explains that the European project ‘was set up by clever, Catholic, left-wing, French bureaucrats’.
-And, he added: ‘Most Brits have got problems with at least three of those five.’
+And, he adds: ‘Most Brits have got problems with at least three of those five.’

 Sunday 26 June

 An Observer article claims that Hilary Benn is plotting a parliamentary coup against Jeremy Corbyn; the plan, apparently, is for him and other shadow ministers to resign their posts in protest at Corbyn’s lack of leadership.
 After the article appears online, Corbyn sacks Benn in the early hours of the morning.
 This sparks the resignation of several Opposition frontbenchers – which is what they were plotting to do anyway.
 Andy Burnham doesn’t resign.